 - record participation in your Individual Learning Plan

-In February of each year the Graduate Research Academy (GRA) contacts all eligible students to attend an upcoming Information Session.
-An Expression of Interest form is provided to all session attendees and interested students for completion and submission to the GRA.
-The GRA conducts a selection process and submits successful students to IMNIS to match with mentors for a 1st July commencement, see timeline below.
+In the first half of each year, the GRA contacts all eligible students to attend an upcoming information session.
+An expression of interest form is provided to all session attendees and interested students for completion and submission to the GRA.
+The GRA conducts a selection process and submits successful students to IMNIS to match with mentors for a 1st July commencement - see steps below:

-- > March / April: Expression of interest open and applicants shortlisted by the GRA
+- Expression of interest open and applicants shortlisted by the GRA.

-- > May: Successful applicants are matched by IMNIS to mentors
+- Successful applicants are matched by IMNIS to mentors.

 Information session details will be posted once confirmed.
 Please continue to check this page for updates or contact email@example.com to register your interest.